Family Member Arrested? Support Your Relative

 National Institute of Mental Health (NIMH)

-NIMH envisions a world in which mental illnesses are prevented and cured.
+NIMH envisions a world in which mental health considerations/conditions are prevented and cured.

-The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
+The mission of NIMH is to transform the understanding and treatment of mental health considerations/conditions through basic and clinical research, paving the way for prevention, recovery and cure.

 In support of this mission, NIMH will generate research and promote research training to fulfill the following four objectives: